 One further comment.
 When I'm doing long hikes in the backcountry with my m4/3 gear, I swap most of the contents of this bag into a LowePro Photo Sport 200 AW.
 I trick that out with a Peak Design shoulder-strap carrying option I have so that a camera always rides on a quick release plate where I can grab it and start shooting almost immediately (plus the GM1 goes in a pocket).

 Why the swap of bags?
 First, on these long hikes I need to take some survival essentials, including layers of clothing.
-I'm also usually carrying my RRS Versa 2 tripod (which clips onto the side of the Photo Sport).
+I'm also usually carrying my RRS Versa 2 tripod (which clips onto the side of the Photo Sport) with the small Uniqball head.
 I need to carry plenty of water (you can use a hydration bladder inside if you're the gambling sort, but I use the bottle pocket on the outside).
 Finally, the built-in rain cover is a necessity for protecting equipment should the weather change on me.